 Selroti is famous Nepalese food during major festivals in Nepal.
 Hence, if you are visiting Nepal during Dashain, then you will find Selroti in every household.
 Although Selroti is the main Nepali cuisine during celebrations, you can try it with a local achar (pickle) during any time of the year in any restaurant near you.

-In a nutshell, these were the top 10 Nepalese food you must try during Nepal Visit.
+In a nutshell, these were the top 10 Nepalese food you must try during your Nepal Visit.
 As I already mentioned, Nepal has its authentic varieties of food.
-How can you not expect that in the home of 123 ethnic groups, different religious, climatic conditions, and geographical varieties, isn’t it?
+The food taste varies in Nepal under topsoil conditions, seasons, temperature, geography, and ethnicity.

 The list can go long and long.
 If you are expecting to taste all the Nepali foods, then make sure you take at least a year’s vacation just to get all these seasonings.